LarsWalraevens/util-library/README.md

 ## About repo

-This repository serves as a collection of handy and reusable methods that I find useful in my projects.
+This repository serves as a collection of handy and reusable methods/examples/templates that I find useful to use in my projects.
 You might find something useful in here that you can use.

 ## Organization